tarantool/doc/doc/reference/reference_rock/vshard/vshard_router.rst

 ..  function:: vshard.router.master_search_wakeup()

-    :ref:`Master discovery <TBD>` works in its own fiber on the router, which is activated only if at least one replica set is :ref:`configured <>` to look for the master.
+    :ref:`Automated master discovery <cfg_basic-master>` works in its own fiber on a router, which is activated only if at least one replica set is configured to look for the master (the ``master`` parameter is set to ``auto``).
-    It wakes up with a certain period.
+    The fiber wakes up within a certain period.
 But it is possible to wake it up on demand by using this function.

-    [TBD] To wake the fiber up manually can be useful in speeding up tests for changing the master.
-Another use case is when you in the router console and is going to do some actions on the router.
+    To wake the fiber up manually can be useful in speeding up tests for changing the master.
+    Another use case is when you in the router console and do some actions on the router.

-    It does nothing if the master search is not configured for any replica set.
+    It does nothing if the master search is not :ref:`configured <cfg_basic-master>` for any replica set.

     :return: none

 ..  _vshard_api_reference-router_internal_api: